I was raped…

 “I offer my head to feed their eyes and tongues, judgment spat at me with venomous vigour, my body discarded leaving me without lungs, crowds come forward with their mouths even bigger”

-Our society has over sexualized the female body in video games, music, and as talked about earlier in all genres of art.
+Our society has over sexualized the female body in video games, music, movies, commercials, and other media and as talked about earlier this happens in all genres of art.
 Most often in a degrading and objectifying way.
 Pornography only adds to this in ways I will probably explore in a future blog.
 This has happened so much that even females are uncomfortable with our own bodies.
 Anything related to what is natural and beautiful about us has been filtered through the lens of men, in a historically male dominated (patriarchal) society.
-In the US a it is through a White Heterosexual Christian Male lens to be specific.
-This has causes to put is simply, distortion.
+In the US it is through a White Heterosexual Christian Male lens to be specific.
+This has causes to put it simply; distortion.

 5) We have a duty to teach the next generation differently.